29.9.-10.10.2018 Excursion Oman

 11.5.2018 Chris' KIT-tour for citizens from Bretten at KIT

-Citizens from Diedelsheim and Bretten visited us on the afternoon to get some insight on a applied geosiences.
-After a short campus south tour by Chris with informations on the progress of KIT, one of the world's oldest universities of technology, Dr. Steeger from the char of Engineering Geology at KIT Applied Geosciences presented ongoing research on shallow geothermal energy projects in the lab and on the campus test site.
+Citizens from Diedelsheim and Bretten visited us on the afternoon to get some insight on a applied geosciences.
+After a short campus south tour by Chris with informations on the progress of KIT, one of the world's oldest universities of technology, Dr. Steeger from the Chair of Engineering Geology at KIT Applied Geosciences presented ongoing research on shallow geothermal energy projects in the lab and on the campus test site.
 Afterwards, Chris presented the challanges of raw material chains exemplified by a wind power plant.
-Challenges in raw material scarcity and more importantly raw material trade were demonstrated by sand (for solar panels, glass and fiber optics etc.), cobald (for steel hardening, lithium batteries etc.) and phosphate (as fertilizer etc.).
+Challenges in raw material scarcity and more importantly raw material trade were demonstrated by sand (for solar panels, glass and fiber optics etc.), cobalt (for steel hardening, lithium batteries etc.) and phosphate (as fertilizer etc.).
 Finally, the importance of domestic raw material exploration was highlighted by the produced volumes from sedimentary mines.

 22.-26.04.2018 TwinTraining with University Tunis El Manar, Tunisia

 Christina and Chris jointly with Pr Soussi from UTM and team had their first TwinTraining on Reservoir Sedimentology at UTM.
 TwinTraining is funded by BMBF.
 Together with L’Entreprise Tunisienne d’Activités Pétrolières (ETAP), Sen. Eng.
 Sonia Benalaya, the practical training covered classroom exercises (half day), lab exercises (half day), field exercises in the Atlas mountains (one day) and two days in the company's core shed.
 Christina also introduced the machines for field plugging and reservoir analysis under the microscope.